47deg/devops_interview_labs/README.md

 ## Project Structure
 The project consists of several key directories:

+: `coder`
-`coder`: Contains Dockerfiles and scripts for setting up the coding environment.
+Contains Dockerfiles and scripts for setting up the coding environment.
+: `dind`
-`dind`: Docker in Docker related files.
+Docker in Docker related files.
+: `exercises`
-`exercises`: Lab exercises for hands-on practice.
+Lab exercises for hands-on practice.

 ## Running the Labs
 To start the labs, run: